ibexa/documentation-developer/docs/multisite/set_up_campaign_siteaccess.md

 ```

 Now, when you use the `campaign` SiteAccess, you can reach `<your site>/campaign/Media/Images/Logos`,
-despite the fact that it is not a sub-item of the "Campaign" Location.
+despite the fact that it's not a sub-item of the "Campaign" Location.

 As a next step, you can configure different [designs](design_engine.md)
 for the two SiteAccesses.